radius-project/blog/radblog/content/posts/2025/application-centric-idp/index.md

 This is why we are building with Radius.

 Radius provides platform engineers an open-source, cloud agnostic, application platform.
 Radius can be integrated into internal developer platforms (IDPs) to give developers a more application centric experience.
-For more context regarding how Radius related to other open-source projects used by platform engineers, please see [Platform Engineering with Radius at KubeCon London 2025](https://blog.radapp.io/posts/2025/04/24/platform-engineering-with-radius-at-kubecon-london-2025/.)
+For more context regarding how Radius relates to other open-source projects used by platform engineers, please see [Platform Engineering with Radius at KubeCon London 2025](https://blog.radapp.io/posts/2025/04/24/platform-engineering-with-radius-at-kubecon-london-2025/.)

 ### Applicatoin Centric Developer Experience with Radius
 Let’s take a look at the specifics of the application-centric developer experience when creating a Radius application.
 Radius provides an application-centric experience in two basic ways:

-1)Radius allows a developer to focus entirely on their application design without intermingling cloud infrastructure concepts within their application.
+1)Radius allows developers to focus entirely on their application without intermingling cloud infrastructure concepts within their application.
 Specifically, Radius enables defining an application once and deploying it across clouds (private cloud, AWS, Azure), without the developer having to understand the nuances of each.
 Radius also provides consistent syntax for defining application resources whether they run in the cloud (like AWS MemoryDB) or on Kubernetes (like a frontend container).

-2)An output of every Radius application deployment is an application graph, just like the one for the TraderX app shown above.
+2)An output of every Radius application deployment is an application graph, just like the graph of the TraderX app shown above.
 So, the developer and other members of an enterprise application team all understand exactly what the application is, all of it’s software and infrastructure components sand how they are all connected.
 The graph makes very clear what the application is and all of its component dependencies.

 To better understand this application-centric experience, imagine you are an enterprise application developer very familiar with writing and containerizing runtime application code but not familiar with cloud infrastructure deployment and configuration.
 You want to just describe your application and deploy it to whatever cloud your company prefers, whether private-cloud, AWS or Azure.
 To provide this experience in a real-world scenario, your infrastructure operator would configure your Radius environment to enable the following developer experience.
 More on this later.
-For now, we’ll just walk through a simple example that you can try out yourself at Radius Getting Started guide.
+For now, we’ll just walk through a simple example that you can try out yourself at the [Radius Getting Started Guide](https://docs.radapp.io/getting-started).

 We’ll start with the description of a very simple ToDo list application that includes only two resources: a frontend container and a Redis cache.
 These resource types are both natively supported in Radius.
 (In a future post, we’ll explain how to extend Radius by adding your own custom resource types).
-Here's the Radius application code written in the Bicep language:
+Here's the Radius application description, which is written in the Bicep language:

 ```
 //This is a Radius application file named app.bicep.